 The pulp of your teeth contain a certain number of nerves, and the number isn’t always consistent.
 Dentists will normally use X-rays to detect and map the nerves before they start the job.
 However, there is always the possibility that a nerve could be missed for one reason or another.
 Defective equipment, user error, or any number of other possibilities exist.
 When this happens, your situation actually isn’t all that bad.
 You will still have to get another root canal, but your dentist will not have to undo the earlier work.

-A crack or fissure in the root of the tooth can also cause problems if it is not detected.
+A crack or fissure in the root of the tooth can also cause problems if you don’t detect it.
 With all the precise drilling required here, it is relatively easy for the long, thin ends of the tooth to become cracked.
 As you can surely imagine, this is accompanied by severe pain.
-Sometimes, the roots of a tooth can be curved, and this might also present a complicating factor.
+Sometimes, Dr. Vafa may curve the roots of your tooth, and this might also present a complicating factor.

-In some ways, it could be compared to a thick metal coating that prevents rust by separating the good metal from the bad.
+In some ways, you may compare it to a thick metal coating that prevents rust by separating the good metal from the bad.
 If the sealant does not harden properly, or if it takes too long to do so, or if the sealing material fails to bond with the tooth, the bacteria may escape their confinement and start the whole process again.
 As you can see from this study, it is a very common problem indeed.

 What Do I Do If My Root Canal Has Failed?

-How that you can “recognize the symptoms of failed root canal“, if you are experiencing failed root canal, The first thing you need to do is to contact your dentist.
+Now that you can “recognize the symptoms of failed root canal“?
+If you are experiencing failed root canal, The first thing you need to do is to contact your dentist.
 Let them know what kind of issues you are having, and see if you find their answers to be satisfactory.
 This is a time when you might need to re-evaluate your dentist and consider whether or not you should continue to employ their services.
 That being said, your dentist may not have made any mistakes at all.
 Try to be fair and evaluate their answers without too much emotion.

-Either way, you need to get this problem corrected.
+Either way, you need to visit your dentist and get the necessary treatment.
 The good news is that the vast majority of these cases do not require surgery, and will only require you to undergo a procedure similar to the first one.
-The dentist may have to remove some or all of the old sealant, but this will vary according to your situation.
+Dr. Vafa may remove some or all of the old sealant, but this will vary according to your situation.
 You can expect that there will be a lot of evaluation on the part of your dentist before they proceed with this corrective action, and that is a good thing.